Artichoke Benefits

 antioxidants or functional food ingredients.
 [14]

-has been shown to improve endothelial function in hyperlipemia.
-[9] Its lipid lowering effects may be related to
+shown to improve endothelial function in hyperlipemia.
+[9] Its lipid lowering effects may be related to the inhibition of

-found that the extracts of artichoke (Cynara scolymus) leaves might be able to prevent
+the extracts of artichoke (Cynara scolymus) leaves might be able to prevent taurolithocholate-induced hepatic bile

 Other research studies showed that it may have benefits possibly on functional dyspepsia [15], irritable bowel